RagadZiyada/Project/README.md

 **Notebook:** `databricks/02_clean_transactions.ipynb`

 The ETL pipeline reads from the landing zone, applies all transformations, and writes clean Parquet files back to `processed-p1/[dataset]_clean/`.
-We removed nearly 3 million bad rows — turns out not all data is created equal.
+We removed nearly 3 million bad rows — turns out not all data is created equal, and some data really shouldn't have been invited in the first place.

-All transformations are deterministic and reproducible, as the pipeline reads from immutable landing data and produces consistent outputs on each run.

 ### Transformations Applied